-Note: this article is no longer being updated, and doesn’t cover 10.14.2.
-To see the current list of bugs in 10.14.2, please go to this article, which is being updated as reports come in.
+Note: this article is no longer being updated, and doesn’t cover 10.14.2 or later.
+To see the current list of bugs in 10.14.4, please go to this article, which is being updated as reports come in.

 This article lists bugs which you and I have encountered in macOS Mojave 10.14.1 itself, rather than issues in specific third-party applications and other software.

 iCloud Drive document sharing – versions erratic and unreliable

 Although Apple has only recently documented that documents shared using iCloud Drive also share their previous versions, this may well have been present in High Sierra, and can work with Sierra systems too.
 However, the number of versions shown on different sharing systems is erratic and unreliable, and this feature can lose versions altogether.